BrentSeidel/Ada-Lisp/README.md

 little language, not another port of Common Lisp.
 1. Macros.
 This is a long term goal.
 I would like to implement these, but I need to figure out how first.
 2. Local variables.
-I have an idea that might work.
+This is currently under development.
 3. Object oriented features.
 This will probably never happen.
 4. Closures.
 This will probably never happen